digiv3rse/assets/docs/authentication/onboarding.md

 ) external returns (uint256);
 ````

-Use the standard ERC-721 transferFrom method on the Handle NFT contract (refer to LensHandles in smart contracts) to transfer the Handle to the user.
+Use the standard ERC-721 transferFrom method on the Handle NFT contract (refer to DiGiHandles in smart contracts) to transfer the Handle to the user.

 ## Transfer Profile

-Once the Profile is minted, the app builder can transfer it to the user using the standard ERC-721 transferFrom method on the Profile NFT contract (refer to LensHub in smart contracts).
+Once the Profile is minted, the app builder can transfer it to the user using the standard ERC-721 transferFrom method on the Profile NFT contract (refer to DiGiHub in smart contracts).

 If the Profile was created with delegatedExecutors (i.e., Profile Manager addresses), the transferFromKeepingDelegates function should be used to maintain this configuration after transferring the Profile to the user.
 This function is available on the PermissionlessCreator smart contract.